AskDwightHow.org 365/24/7

 In this context, a result is some desired outcome that the actions taken are intended to influence (and may even be required) in order to get the desired outcome, but which may or may not happen.

 Example: Jim may or may not answer the phone.
 In order to have the result of Jim answering the phone, you are required to dial his number (take the action over which you have complete control).
-Yet, the desired outcome of Jim answering his phone is something which may or may not happen.
+Yet, the desired outcome of Jim answering his phone is something that may or may not happen.

 Why is it so important to distinguish actions and results?

 Some types of results (which I'm not talking about here) are guaranteed after taking the action.
-Example: if you take the action to pour yourself a glass of water, then you will have the guaranteed outcome of having a full glass of water.
+For example: if you take the action to pour yourself a glass of water, then you will have the guaranteed outcome of having a full glass of water.
 Simple and predictable.
 But if you limit your life to taking actions only where the results are predictable, in the big picture, you'll have a boring life and miss out on many great outcomes you could have had if you were willing to take actions where the results were not guaranteed each time.

 The desired outcome of each set of actions cannot be guaranteed.